 Helping the Environment

-Investments in greener technologies, improved freight car designs and more efficient locomotives have helped railroads reduce their energy consumption, pollution and greenhouse gas emissions.
-According to preliminary AAR data, railroads can move a ton of freight an average of 479 miles per gallon of diesel fuel and they are four times more fuel efficient than trucks.
-That means that moving freight by rail instead of trucks reduces greenhouse gas emissions an average of 75%.
+Railroads are committed to addressing climate change.
+Investments in sustainable technologies have improved freight car designs while more efficient locomotives have reduced energy consumption, pollution and greenhouse gas emissions.
+Railroads can move one ton of freight an average of nearly 500 miles per gallon of fuel.
+They are three to four times more fuel efficient than trucks.
+That means that moving freight by rail instead of trucks reduces greenhouse gas emissions up to 75%, on average.

 Easing Infrastructure Damage & Taxpayer Burden

-The American Society of Civil Engineers awarded the rail network a B, the highest grade in their 2016 Infrastructure Report Card.
-The high mark for America’s privately funded freight rail system stands in stark contrast to aging and overused taxpayer-funded transportation infrastructures, such as bridges and roads.
-With a single train hauling several hundred truckloads worth of freight, U.S. freight railroads’ infrastructure eases the burden on the nation’s overcrowded highways — and the taxpayers who support them.
+The American Society of Civil Engineers awarded the rail network a B, the highest grade in its 2021 Infrastructure Report Card.
+The high mark for America’s privately funded freight rail system stands in stark contrast to aging taxpayer-funded highway infrastructure, such as bridges and roads.
+With a single train hauling several hundred truckloads of freight, U.S. freight railroads ease the burden on the nation’s overcrowded highways — and the taxpayers who pay for them.